 In situations where companies or welding operators want or need to match off-the-shelf components rather than buying a welding system, there are a few tips to keep in mind.
 First, it’s always a good idea to consult a trusted distributor or equipment manufacturer when making the selections.

 It’s important, too, to consider the various types of wire feeders available and choose one that’s most appropriate for the application or future applications.
 For example, if the job calls for eight hours of welding day after day, an industrial type wire feeder is most appropriate.
 These feeders typically have more powerful motors, are capable of running larger wire types and have more features than a less costly, smaller feeder.
-It is important to note that these feeders may cost more upfront, but they will generally pay for themselves in the long term.
+These feeders may cost more upfront, but they will generally pay for themselves in the long term.

 Along with the right feeder requirements, amperage and duty cycle capabilities are also key considerations.
 Be sure that the power source and gun offer the right duty cycles and amperage for the job, and that they are compatible in terms of their amperage capacity.
 Portability of the wire feeder might also be another important consideration, depending on the application.

 Next, it’s important to match the interconnecting cables to ensure they are compatible with the available features of the wire feeder and power source.
-Some systems are digital and others are analog; the interconnecting cable should be matched to the appropriate system type.
+Some systems are digital and others are analog; the interconnecting cable should match the appropriate system type.
 This task may require assistance from the manufacturer or distributor during the selection process.

-Investing in a welding system may be a more expensive choice up front, but in many cases, it can end up costing less in the long term by eliminating downtime, improving quality and preventing lost productivity.
-Manufacturers research and design welding systems to work together to enhance equipment features, increase productivity and make them easier to use.
+Investing in a welding system may be a more expensive choice up front.
+But in many cases, it can end up costing less in the long term by eliminating downtime, improving quality and preventing lost productivity.
+Manufacturers design welding systems to work together to enhance equipment features, increase productivity and make them easier to use.
 For questions about the potential benefits of welding systems or assistance in selecting the right one for a given application, remember to consult with a trusted welding distributor or equipment manufacturer.